Yuelioi/docs-v3/Ue/blueprint/zh/Physics/Scale by Moment Of Inertia.md

 ---
-display_name: Scale by Moment Of Inertia
+title: Scale by Moment Of Inertia
 order: 9
 ---
 ## Navigation